cartowong/oo/README.md

 * Extend a class and override its public methods.
 The overriden method may call its parent method.
 * When an object is passed to a function as an argument, it behaves as if the object is passed by reference (instead of by value).

-The public methods of an object can be called using the dollar sign notation.
+The public methods of an object can be referenced using the dollar sign notation.
 If your IDE supports code completion, method names will be auto-completed.

 ## How to install and load this package?
 Run the following R script.